ENUMERA8OR/Bash/README.md

 3.Subdomain Finder: This bash script reads a domain from the user and then checks for the existence of subdomains listed in a file named "subdomains.txt".
 It uses the host command to resolve the IP address of each subdomain.
 If the subdomain exists, it prints the corresponding IP address.

+4. IDS.sh: A simple Intrusion Detection System(work in progress)